skip to main content

 WHY IB?

-International research shows that there are many benefits to choosing the DP over other curricula.
+International research shows that there are many benefits to choosing the DP over other curricula: Findings on the benefits of the IB Diploma Program for students.

 You can read more key facts about the DP on the IBO website.